Social-Posts/one-post-nft/frontend/README.md

 npm run build
 ```

 This will create a `dist` directory with the production-ready files.
+Ensure all environment variables are correctly set in your CI/CD environment.

 ## Network